SebastianZ/PHPDump/README.md

 * Displays variables in a structured and colored format
 * Output is foldable
 * Provides advanced information on objects and resources
-* Supported variable types are: All primitive types, arrays, objects, PDO query results, SimpleXML resources
+* Supported variable types are: All primitive types, arrays, objects, PDO query results, SimpleXML objects, resources

 ## Usage